sanyaade-g2g-repos/shapelogic-cpp/trunk/README.txt

 cd shapelogic-cpp
 bjam

+This will both build ShapeLogic and run the unit tests.

 ShapeLogic C++ can be build from Eclipse CDE:
 There is a project file coming with the project